mahdim79/PersonalTaskManager/README.md

 The application has a separate module that includes the data, domain, and usecase layers.

 The rest of the layers (presentation,framework) are in the main module.

-- About CleanMvvm Layers:
+## Clean Layers

 Domain: The Domain Layer ensures business logic remains independent of data sources.

 Data: The Data layer is responsible for handling data from external sources , such as databases and web services. this layer contains two packages: DataSources and Repositories.